bash-bastion/bash-core/docs/api.md

 ### core.print_warn_fn()

-Print a warning message to standard error
+Print a warning message including the function name of the callee to standard error

 #### Arguments